 Notification of Spills - The person or company responsible for the premises or operation in which a known or suspected release of materials has occurred shall take all necessary steps to ensure the discovery, containment, and cleanup of such release.

-The Phase II Permit for Western Washington (Permit) issued by the Department of Ecology covers 80 plus cities, including Edmonds.
-The purpose of the Permit is to hold municipalities responsible for discharges from their stormwater systems in order to reduce effects on water quality and aquatic organisms.
-Only certain discharges to receiving water are permitted.
-The City of Edmonds Public Works Engineering and Storm Divisions run a comprehensive program to ensure compliance with the Permit requirements.
+The Western Washington Phase II Municipal Stormwater Permit (Permit), issued by the state Department of Ecology, covers 80 plus cities, including Edmonds.
+The Permit authorizes the discharge of stormwater runoff from municipal stormwater systems into the state’s surface waters (i.e., streams, rivers, lakes, sounds, wetlands, etc.) and groundwater as long as municipalities implement Permit-specified actions and activities known as Best Management Practices (BMPs) to protect these receiving waters.
+The City of Edmonds’ Public Works Department, Engineering and Storm Divisions run a comprehensive program to ensure compliance with the Permit requirements.

 Each of these required elements has different implementation schedules but all program elements must be fully implemented within the five-year permit term.